Last updated on April 26th, 2023

 No one ever really felt pity for us working independently without a need to go to the office.
 Surprisingly those two did.
 There was enough pity in their voices when Mark and I told them we came to the coffee shop to work on our laptops, and that in general, we were working nomads.

-Usually, people are eager to learn for themselves how they can work from home or any other part of the world while traveling and making money at the same time.
+Usually, people are eager to learn for themselves how they can productively work from home or any other part of the world while traveling and making money at the same time.
 In today’s economy, more companies offer opportunities for remote work and more people are willing to chase them.
+Plus, there are many cities in the world these days that are great for digital nomads.
 But our new acquaintances felt totally opposite.